 Rubin is the past Chairman of the Toy Industry Foundation (TIF) and Toy Industry Association (TIA).
-In 2009, he was named to the Toy Safety Certification Program’s Oversight Council and elected as president of the International Council of Toy Industries and is a member of the ICTI Care Board of Governance.
+In 2009, he was named to the Toy Safety Certification Program’s Oversight Council and was elected as president of the International Council of Toy Industries and is a member of the ICTI Care Board of Governance.
 In 2012, Rubin was named the 2012 Toy Industry Hall of Fame inductee.
 The official announcement was made by Carter Keithley, President of the Toy Industry Association (TIA).
 Established in 1984, the Toy Industry Hall of Fame recognizes individuals who have significantly contributed to the growth and success of the toy industry.
 Rubin was recognized for his outstanding contributions and service to the toy industry during the T.O.T.Y.
 (Toy Of The Year) Awards ceremony held on February 11, 2012, in New York City.
-Rubin joined former inductees including Alan Hassenfeld and Al Verrecchia, Hasbro, Inc.; John Lasseter, Walt Disney Company/Pixar Animation Studios; Sam Walton, Walmart; Neil Friedman and Charles Lazarus, Toys ‘R’ Us to name a few.
+Rubin joined former inductees including: Alan Hassenfeld and Al Verrecchia, Hasbro, Inc.; John Lasseter, Walt Disney Company/Pixar Animation Studios; Sam Walton, Walmart; Neil Friedman and Charles Lazarus, Toys ‘R’ Us to name a few.
 In addition to his support of the Toy Industry Foundation, Rubin has served on the Board of Directors of the Jewish Braille Institute, and was Chairman of the Board of Directors for the Institute for Families of Blind Children.
 He organized the Toy Run for Kids benefiting Children’s Hospital of Los Angeles, which has brought donations of more than $100,000 annually.

 President, Spinnaker Investment Group